emreyilmaz00/emreyilmaz00.github.io/_projects/3_project.md

   sidebar: left
 ---

-## ConvNets for Training Predictors for Airfoil Performance
+## ConvNets for Airfoil Performance Prediction
  - Medium-fidelity predictors were trained for predicting airfoil performance using deep convolutional neural networks.
 The framework was implemented in Tensorflow.
  - Published a conference paper: <a href="https://arc.aiaa.org/doi/10.2514/6.2017-3660">AIAA Aviation'17</a> {% cite yilmaz17 %}.